The Odyssey (1968 miniseries): Production

 The miniseries was produced principally for broadcasting on the state televisions of Italy, Germany and France.
 There are 8 episodes in the original version, running a total of 446 minutes.
 Each episode is preceded by an introduction in which poet Giuseppe Ungaretti read some verses of the original poem.

 Special effects were designed by Mario Bava (who outright directed the Polyphemus episode) and Carlo Rambaldi.

-The exteriors were shot entirely in Yugoslavia, which offered a scenery that was very similar to the lands of Ancient Greece.
+The exteriors were shot entirely in Yugoslavia, which offered a scenery that was similar to the lands of Ancient Greece.

 Release

 The show ran on television in Europe between 1968 and 1970.
 In Italy alone, the episodes had an audience of over 16 million viewers.
 The entire television series was dubbed into English, ran several times on the TVO network in Ontario, Canada, and was broadcast in the US by CBS years later in 1978.
-An abridged theatrical version (running only 110 minutes) was released to European theatres as well, also available in English.
-However, the English dub was later lost.
-There are DVD editions however still available in Italian and German.
+An abridged theatrical version (running only 110 minutes) was released to European theatres as well, also available in English, but the English dub was later lost.
+There are DVD editions still available in Italian and German.